alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 **Note:** In a production environment the username and password should be changed to something secure but for lab purposes you can leave it at default if you would like.

+If a setup wizard appears just click next with all the default options.

 ### Assign OPT1 (em2) and OPT2 (em3) Interfaces

 - Go to Interfaces → Assignments